flopp/strava-map/README.md

 # get PIP packages and Polyline.encoded.js
 make install

-# edit config-example.txt; fill in your Strava API credentials (from https://www.strava.com/settings/api)
+# create config.py; use config_example.py as a template; fill in your Strava API credentials (from https://www.strava.com/settings/api)
 ...

 # run